mountup-io/mountup/README.md

 ## Mountup

 Hi, and welcome to the Mountup CLI repo.
-This project is in alpha and very much explorative.
+This project is in **alpha** and very much explorative.

 Mountup is a command-line utility that syncs code on remote machines to your local filesystem.
-You edit locally, with all your best tooling, and see your changes synced remotely.
+You edit locally, with all your favorite tooling, and see your changes synced remotely.

 ### Installation

-Currently only OSX and Linux are supported.
+Currently **only OSX and Linux** are supported.

 ```bash
 brew update